-SCVL1210 | Control & Geodetic Surveying | Lec/Lab (4 Credits)

-Examine the fundamentals of Control Surveys, including Global Positioning Systems, focus and its' application to the geospatial industries, as well as an in-depth study of datums and projections.
+SCVL1210 | Control & Geodetic Surveying | Lec/Lab (4 Credits) Examine the fundamentals of Control Surveys, including Global Positioning Systems, focus and its' application to the geospatial industries, as well as an in-depth study of datums and projections.
+Prerequisite(s): SCVL1110 And SCVL1111

-SCVL1220 | Transportation & Municipal Design | Lec/Lab (4 Credits)

-Utilize the principles of civil design with industry software to create elements of transportation and municipal design.
+SCVL1220 | Transportation & Municipal Design | Lec/Lab (4 Credits) Utilize the principles of civil design with industry software to create elements of transportation and municipal design.
+Prerequisite(s): CSBT1001 And CSBT1002